WICG/portals/README.md

 ### Activation

-The basics of activation are explained [in the intro examples](#examples): calling `portalElement.activate()` causes the embedding window to navigate to the content which is already loaded into the portal, i.e. it is a developer-controlled way of activating the general activation operation that all prerendering browsing contexts have.
+The basics of activation are explained [in the intro examples](#examples): calling `portalElement.activate()` causes the embedding window to navigate to the content which is already loaded into the portal.
+That is, it is a developer-controlled way of performing the general activation operation that all prerendering browsing contexts have.
 This section discusses some of the subtler details created by exposing this functionality to developers, instead of leaving it up to the browser as other prerendering browsing contexts do.

 First, note that a portal's prerendering browsing context may be in a "closed" state, when it is not displaying valid, activatable content.
 This could happen for several reasons: